Legacy Questions and Answers for gifts in Wills to World Horse Welfare

 Q: How can I include World Horse Welfare in my Will?

 A: We always recommend you seek professional advice when making a Will.
-The following information will be of help to your solicitor should you kindly decide to leave a gift to World Horse Welfare in your Will: World Horse Welfare, (registered charity no: 206658 and SC038384) of Anne Colvin House, Snetterton, Norwich, Norfolk NR16 2LR.
+The following information will be of help to your solicitor should you kindly decide to leave a gift to World Horse Welfare in your Will: World Horse Welfare, registered charity no: 206658 (England and Wales) and SC038384 (Scotland) of Anne Colvin House, Snetterton, Norwich, Norfolk NR16 2LR.

 Q: What types of gift can I leave in my Will?